On Character Varieties with Non-Connected Structure Groups: Generic Conjugacy Classes

-Now we specialise to the case where the complex manifolds are Riemann surfaces.
-We introduce punctures on the Riemann surfaces and study the local monodromy in twisted conjugacy classes.
-In particular, we will define generic conjugacy classes.
+Now we restrict ourselves to the case of Riemann surfaces.
+We introduce punctures on Riemann surfaces and study the local monodromy in twisted conjugacy classes.
+The goal is to give a suitable definition of generic conjugacy classes for $G\rtimes\Gamma~$-character varieties that guarantees irreducibility of $G\rtimes\Gamma$-representations.
+The definition will be a natural generalisation of the tame case of \cite[Corollary 9.7, Corollary 9.8]{B}.